Democrats' bid to challenge Trump off to a messy start in Iowa

 Several of the candidates, including Biden, Klobuchar and Warren, headed to New Hampshire immediately after the caucuses.
 Sanders planned to fly there on Tuesday morning.

+“Of course we don’t know the results yet - minor problem - but we know we did incredibly well,” Klobuchar told a small group of cheering supporters who met her at the Manchester, New Hampshire, airport.

-At the caucus sites, voters had gathered in groups by candidate preference in a public display of support.
+At the caucus sites in Iowa, voters had gathered in groups by candidate preference in a public display of support.
 If a candidate did not reach a threshold of support of 15% of voters, the total needed to be considered viable, that candidates’ supporters were released to back another contender, leading to a further round of persuasion.

 Even if one candidate wins by a commanding margin in Iowa once the results are announced, Democrats may still lack clear answers as the race moves on to the other three early voting states of New Hampshire, Nevada and South Carolina later in February.